daniel10015/word-replacement/README.md

 ## Usage
 1. Run the program
-    - You can make it an app that can you click so you don't have to open up the folder everytime.
+    - You can add a shortcut you can click so you don't have to look it up
 2. Type a word
-3. Press the spacebar to evaluate the word
+3. Press the spacebar to evaluate the word according to the definitions in ```Constitution.txt```
 4. If the word is set to change according to the settings then it will get modified
-5. r-ctrl to exit the program (or close the application window)
+5. rctrl to exit the program and close the application window

 ### Make Your Own List Of Words
 If you'd like to create your own constitution then there's a python script ```createCSV.py``` that will take two text files, one called ```word-to-replace.txt``` and ```words-to-add.txt``` and will do a one-to-one matchup between the two.